Mould and pest control

 Their bite can cause pain, swelling redness and small ulcers.
 Use fly spray to get rid of them.

-Total release aerosol pesticide cans (bug bombs) are also available from hardware stores.
+Total release aerosol pesticide cans (bug bombs) are also available from hardware stores and supermarkets.